 Assistant Professor Nikolaos Trichakis

 Option of exam or paper

-Operational decisions are often complicated by partially-informed investors.
-For example, due to investors being partially informed, the firm's short-term valuation (reflected in stock market prices for example) can often differ from the firm's true value.
-Moreover, decisions that maximize the firm's intrinsic value might not maximize the firm's short-term valuation.
-How should a manager trade-off these competing demands?
-Should the manager ignore the short-term valuation and make choices that maximize the firm's long-term value?
-On the other hand, should the manager focus on the firm's short-term valuation?
-The second module in the course explores such questions.
+The second theme is concerned with investors' impact on operators' decisions.
+Owing to the limited information available to investors, a firm's short-term valuation (e.g., as reflected in stock market prices) may differ from its true value.
+As decisions that maximize intrinsic value often do not maximize the firm's short-term valuation, how should a manager trade-off these competing demands?
+Should the manager ignore the short-term valuation and make choices that maximize the firm's long-term value or vice versa?

 The course grade is based on class participation and an exam or a paper.
 The course comprises four modules:

 Module 1: Operations Forensics.
 In this module, students learn how investors can leverage operational indicators (e.g., utilization and inventory turns) to predict future performance, and examine the informational advantage that accrues to investors from studying operations and impact of information asymmetry on investors and operators.

 Module 2: Operations-based Valuation.
 In this module, students are acquainted with frameworks that can be used to evaluate operating capabilities and concepts like flexibility, scarce resources, and investment optionality.
 Students are introduced to basic analytical tools associated with dynamic pricing, optimization, decision making under uncertainty, and real option valuation.